Did You Know?

 |Any web-enabled device|

 * Canvas integration denotes the ability to import class rosters from Canvas into the polling software (thus not requiring the creation of new accounts) and export points and grades from the polling software back to the Canvas gradebook.

 ** Rich vs Standard: by "Rich" we mean question types that go beyond multiple-choice and that take advantage of the possibilities offered when answering with a web-enabled device (as opposed to a physical clicker).
 For example, Poll Everywhere has 'Word Cloud' and 'Clickable Image' question types, and Learning Catalytics supports various question types that involves graphics in engaging ways (e.g., sketching the graph of a function).

-*** Turning Technologies clickers will no longer be supported in the FAS after December 31, 2019.
+*** As of December 31, 2019, Turning Technologies clickers are no supported in the FAS.
 AT-FAS is available to connect instructors interested in using this technology with the vendor to discuss pricing, and to facilitate integration with Canvas.